-In addition to having the proper graphics, project management, social media and video editing software loaded onto said laptops, you will also need powerful access and communication platforms available to your team.
+In addition to having the proper graphics, project management, social media and video editing software loaded onto laptops, you will also need powerful access and communication platforms available to your team.
 VPN (virtual private network) is a must-have, as are video conferencing and chat solutions.
 Your team will also need access to a network infrastructure that provides the bandwidth required to transfer larger graphics, video and audio files.

 Security Standards for Working Remotely

-- Being cautious when opening email attachments
+- Be cautious when opening email attachments

 Accessibility and Communication Requirements

 It’s critical that your team of remote employees be as accessible to managers, peers and clients as if they were working on site.
-This means that everyone working remotely must be clear about the hours they will be available via their laptops or phones and immediately notify either their manager, or an appropriate project manager, if they will be unexpectedly inaccessible during an agreed-upon work schedule.
-Your team should provide current contact information in all emails and on voicemail greetings, and include their IM status, current location and contact information on their IM platform.
+This means that everyone working remotely must be clear about the hours they will be available via their laptops or phones and notify either their manager, or an appropriate project manager, if they will be unexpectedly inaccessible during an agreed-upon work schedule.
+Your team should provide current contact information in all email messages and on voicemail greetings, and include their IM status, location and contact information on their IM platform.

 Files should be stored and transferred to and from secure servers, whether they are cloud-based password-protected solutions such as Google Drive, Box or Dropbox or company servers behind your corporate firewall.

-When it comes to a person’s workspace, several factors and recommendations should be considered.
-Where your teams work impacts how well they work, so designing an environment that is conducive to maintaining focus and concentration is critical to an effective off-site model.
-Proper lighting that includes multiple sources of light (and hopefully daylight) along with a space that is relatively private and quiet are requirements for a work-friendly space.
+When it comes to a person’s workspace, several factors and recommendations should be considered and shared by you with your team.
+Where your creative team works impacts how well they work, so supporting them with guidance and possibly funding in designing an environment that is conducive to maintaining focus and concentration is critical to an effective off-site model.
+Proper lighting that includes multiple sources of light (and hopefully daylight) along with a space that is relatively private and quiet are key to a work-friendly space.